SofanitAraya/CropPhenology/README.md

 Running the tests - Two test data are availabel with the installation.
 It can be run from the R program.

 Built history - This package is built using R software, as part of the PhD resaerch of the first Author, at Spatial Information Group (SIG) of The University of Adelaide.
+This project is supported by funding from The University of Adelaide.

 Authors - Sofanit Araya, Bertram Ostendorf, Megan Lewis and Greg Lyle